Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Scooter

-Humanoid stage supervisor Scooter has the unenviable job of making certain the Muppet exhibits go easily, in addition to showing in a few of the group numbers.
-He will be seen in Muppets Now trying to make sure that the sequence is uploaded onto Disney Plus on time – regardless of the obstacles, distractions, and issues the gang throw at him.
+Humanoid stage supervisor Scooter has the unenviable job of guaranteeing the Muppet reveals go easily, in addition to showing in a few of the group numbers.
+He might be seen in Muppets Now making an attempt to make sure that the collection is uploaded onto Disney Plus on time – regardless of the obstacles, distractions, and issues the gang throw at him.

 Carried out by Richard Hunt (1976–1991), Adam Hunt (voice solely, 1999), Matt Vogel (2000), Brian Henson (2002–2003), Rickey Boyd (2005), David Rudman (2008–current)